JimMerritt/other-buckets/README.md

 ### Inclusion of \_site ###
 Originally ignored by default for git pushes, the \_site folder is the target of Jekyll's build command.
 For purposes of a Jekyll build, the folder will be overwritten or recreated if required.
 When using a series of commands in Gulp, however, this is not as seamless.
 That has led me to include the base \_site folder in git pushes.

+### This is an overall hub for quick dev.
+Using this as a go-to spot for a standard build to allow quick iteration of concepts.